Anavi-K/Breakout_Game/README.md

 - Researched how to implement javascript for the game

 Day 3, Wednesday:
+- Started javascript for the game
-- Start javascript for the game
+- Finished javascript coding for everything but the main game

+Day 4, Thursday:
+- Finished the entire code
+- Finished debugging